-Introductory study of Japanese culture and society with various topics.
-Includes learning the traditional elements that have shaped Japanese values such as history, religion, and art.
-Expands to discuss the social changes and current social issues.
-Topics include education, gender roles, family structure, etc. Hands-on study is included such as Japanese etiquette, tea ceremony, and calligraphy.
+Introductory study of Japanese culture and society with various topics, including education, gender roles, and family structure.
+Emphasis on traditional elements that have shaped Japanese values such as history, religion, and art, as well as social changes and current social issues.
+Hands-on study is included such as Japanese etiquette, tea ceremony and calligraphy.
 [SE]

-JAPN 199 8 Credits/Units
+CooperativeWorkExperienceJAPN 1991-8 Credits/Units